Enterprise Architecture

 The business manager talks about how he is annoyed about the invasion of architects in his company.
 Especially the external young architects coming from the big consulting firms.
 "Do we need them and their EA stuff in the organization to do our business better?
 What do you think of all this?"

-The lead architect thinks for a moment and then asks the business manager three questions: "What percentage of the projects was an absolute success in the past 3 years, how easy is it to introduce a new home care service, and are IT Costs under control or are they exploding?"
+The lead architect thinks momentarily and then asks the business manager three questions: "What percentage of the projects were absolute successes in the past 3 years?
+How easy is it to introduce a new home care service, and are IT Costs under control or are they exploding?"

 The business manager smiles and says: "Aha, trap questions.
 This is how they do it!"

 "For example, look at Amsterdam-city where we are now", the lead architect follows.
-"A few centuries ago they used well-thought city planning to solve problems of immigrating, defense, and trade.
-These problems could not be solved by just changing a street or building houses.
+"A few centuries ago, they used well-thought-out city planning to solve problems of immigrating, defense, and trade.
+These problems could not be solved by changing streets or building houses.
 The city architects of Amsterdam concluded that they had to redesign the layout of the whole city.
 So they came up with a Concentric Canal Plan.

 "OK, I understand that a thorough redesign with principles (and calling that architecture) of a city can improve the industry and economy of a city.
 But how does that compare to a company?"

-The lead architect answers: "Well, the architecture of an organization is like the architecture of a city.
+The lead architect answers: "Well, an organization's architecture is like a city's architecture.
 It is a set of principles that guide the continuous transformation of an organization."

-An enterprise architecture can easily consist of over 100 principles, grouped into domains.
+An enterprise architecture can easily have over 100 principles grouped into domains.
 Making it easy to implement principles, often principles are converted or translated into standards used by procurement and in projects."

 "Aha", the business manager said.
 "Now I get what Enterprise Architecture is: a set of principles integrally applied onto an organization to remove problems that are not easily solved by using a regional or local solution.".

 "Exactly", the lead architect said.
-"To be able to find the correct principles for the organization, you need the strategy of the organization and you need to know the priorities, needs, and requirements of the key stakeholders.
-And if you know this information, then you can realize the benefits of EA."
+"To find the correct principles for the organization, you need the organization's strategy and the key stakeholders' priorities, needs, and requirements.
+And if you know this information, you can realize the benefits of EA."

-"Well if that is the case, the business manager said, I'd better be providing my strategic goals, priorities and requirements to the architects so that the projects get the right principles, designs and standards.
-And I get understandable views of the enterprise blueprint and the roadmap from the architects.
+"Well, if that is the case, the business manager said, I'd better be providing my strategic goals, priorities and requirements to the architects so that the projects get the right principles, designs, and standards.
+I also get understandable views of the enterprise blueprint and the roadmap created by the architects.

 Thank you for this talk.
 I can explain, for the first time, the added value of Enterprise Architecture in one sentence: Having enterprise-wide insights and overviews of dependencies and impact of change, standardization, cost reduction, risk mitigation, agility, strategy realization, and innovation is enabled by the integral application of principles."